nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Apply refactoring patches with [gopatch](https://github.com/uber-go/gopatch)

 With this tool it is very easy to perform refactorings.
-It is also possible to organize and maintan your refactoring procedures through patches. — Uber
+It is also possible to organize and maintain your refactoring procedures through patches. — Uber

 ```go
 @@